-BACKGROUND: As the title implies, this is a historical record of WoSARS (WOS) and it’s previous incarnations, The Radio Club of Scotland (RCS) and The RSGB Group (RSG) ; listing key events for the Club and it’s Members.
+BACKGROUND: As the title implies, this is a historical record of WoSARS (WOS) and it’s previous incarnations, The Radio Club of Scotland (RCS) and The RSGB Group (RSG) ; listing key events for the Club and it’s Members (and other events outwith the Club that maybe relevant).
 Entries continue to be updated, and a present take us back to just after the end of Second World War WWII.
 If you have information that you think might improve the accuracy please CONTACT us.
 Thanks!

 CLICK – On Each TimeLine Box Header For Further Information

 In the Autumn of 2005 Ernie GM0EZP took on the onerous task of producing a Newsletter for the Club – THE WAG.
 Unfortunately like many previous efforts (bar the successful GM MAG) the endeavour was short lived with only three editions being produced.
 CLICK The Header to Read More.